AI Use Cases/Law Firms

 The Problem

-eDiscovery review consumes 40-60% of litigation matter budgets, yet partners and senior associates still manually validate AI-assisted document culling through Relativity, iManage, and NetDocuments.
+Document review is routinely one of the largest line items in a litigation matter budget, yet partners and senior associates still manually validate AI-assisted document culling through Relativity, iManage, and NetDocuments.
 The workflow forces human review of privilege logs, relevance determinations, and custodian mapping - tasks that don't bill but drain realization rates.
-Partners spend 15-25 non-billable hours per matter on quality control; associates perform repetitive document tagging that erodes billable utilization.
+Partners burn non-billable hours on quality control; associates perform repetitive document tagging that erodes billable utilization.
 Paralegal teams execute keyword searches across fragmented data sources, then hand-code results for production, introducing inconsistency and re-work cycles that extend matter timelines and inflate costs.

 Revenue & Operational Impact

 This operational drag directly suppresses matter profitability.
-A mid-size litigation support team managing 12-15 concurrent matters sees 8-12% of potential billable hours consumed by administrative eDiscovery overhead.
+Run the math on your own docket: count the hours your associates logged to document triage last quarter, multiply by their billing rate, and that is revenue the firm wrote off before anyone negotiated a fee.
 Client pressure for fixed-fee arrangements means firms absorb these inefficiencies; discovery cost overruns reduce partner take-home and force billing write-offs.
-Realization rates drop 5-8 points when associates spend 10+ hours per week on non-billable document review.
 High-performing associates leave for in-house roles to escape repetitive discovery work, fragmenting institutional knowledge and forcing firms to rebuild docket expertise annually.

 Why Generic Tools Fail